conflux-fans/pos-pool/contract/README.md

 ]
 ```

-The first string is the `registerData`, and the second string is the pos address of your node.
+The first string is the `registerData`, and the second string is the pos address of your pos node.

 Add a variable `POS_REGIST_DATA` in `.env` file, and set it to the `registerData` string.

-### Deploy Core Pool Contract
+### Deploy Core Space Pool Contract

+There are two contracts need to be deployed:

+* `PoSPool.sol`: The core contract of PoS pool, which is used to manage the user's stake and reward.
+* `PoolManager.sol`: A simple manager contract just stores the pool's address.

 First, deploy the `PoolManager` contract with the following command: